Braindeiko01/Arena-Real/README.md

 If you do not provide credentials, disable Firebase by setting `firebase.enabled=false` (for example in `application.properties` or as `FIREBASE_ENABLED=false`).
-When disabled, chat features will skip Firestore operations.
+When disabled, chat features and push notifications will skip all Firebase operations, and the push token endpoint will not be available.

 Este proyecto usa Firebase en el front-end.
 Las credenciales deben declararse en un archivo `.env.local` en la carpeta `front`.